ThomasDgny/dis-cus-sion/README.md

 # Discussion App

 Welcome to the Discussion App, a platform for creating and engaging in discussions on various topics.
-This app allows users to create topics, discuss them in a chat interface, save topics for later, and customize their profiles.
-Built with cutting-edge technologies and a focus on user experience, the Discussion App is a powerful tool for online discussions.
+This app allows users to create topics, discuss them in a chat interface, save topics for later, and customize user profiles.

 ## Features